 New Albany is more or less a character itself in my upcoming collection of short stories Somebody Should Have Scolded the Girl, due out early fall from Fawkes Press.
 They say you can’t go home, but mining the town I grew up in for stories certainly made me appreciate where I came from and helped me to understand why I felt so driven to leave.
 Part of it was geography–I wanted the wide horizons of the West, as they felt familiar to me, even as I watched on the nightly news hippies being baptized in the Pacific Ocean, but part of it I understand was simply the lure of my own beckoning story.
-There was a life out there I could glimpse but not fully imagine.
+There was a life out there I glimpsed but did not fully imagine.
 Still, I knew I would recognize it when I got to it.
-Even at a young age I could feel the draw of energy that was bigger than what I had come from.
+Even at a young age I felt the draw of an energy that was bigger than what I had come from.
 New Albany simply never felt like home to me.

 I’m reading a book right now called The Boundaries of her Body by Debran Rowland.
 It’s a mind-blowing account of the history of women’s rights in the U.S. Rowland takes a magnifying glass to what amounts to the story of all of us, immigrant and native, exploring gender hierarchy–and how we got to such a messy place to begin with (hint: [but you knew this] it starts with Religion with a capital R)–as well as body politics, sex and sexuality, women’s worth and value, rape and assault law, and relationship abuse.
-I’m reading it because ever since the death of my father in December of 2015, I’ve been trying to understand my relationship with him.
+I’m reading it because since the death of my father in December of 2015, I’ve been trying to understand my relationship with him.
 This exploration also informs the collection, as I strive to examine women’s relationships with each other, their families of origin, their children, spouses, and their communities.
-It looks at characters who fight for their independence from what culturally has bound them, all the while pursuing the inclination to screw up what little freedoms they have, and all the ways in which they fight to free ourselves, to redeem themselves and, in the process, regain a sense of freedom.
+It looks at characters who fight for their independence from what culturally has bound them, while pursuing the inclination to screw up what little freedoms they have, and the ways in which they fight to free themselves, to redeem themselves and, in the process, regain a sense of freedom.

-The book takes place in the 1970s, so, there are go-go boots and women “acting up,” but what matters about this book to me is that it is the first time I’ve ever really looked hard at my Southern Indiana upbringing and what happened to me there, as well as the non-fictionalized truths of my Appalachian heritage.
+The book takes place in the 1970s, so, go-go boots and women “acting up” are features, but what matters about this book to me is that it is the first time I’ve ever really looked hard at my Southern Indiana upbringing and what happened to me there, as well as the non-fictionalized truths of my Appalachian heritage.
 Previously, I’ve cast characters in my books from deep in Appalachia, but my family comes from the very westernmost edge of that region in south-central Kentucky.
 We settled into so-called “hollers,” but we were less than twenty miles from an area known as “the Flatwoods.”
 That gave us an opinion about ourselves–that we were just a tiny bit better than people who came from deeper into Appalachia: we had regular access to town.

 Just wouldn’t be good for anyone’s reputation.